THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 "No," she corrected.

 She gently nudged his feet apart.
 Lowered his shoulders.
 Relaxed his fists.
 Then she pressed two fingers to his sternum to straighten him.
-Her heart had these micro-beats, small touches, quick breath she tried to hide.
+Her heart had these micro-beats, small touches, quick breaths she tried to hide.

 Damon pretended not to notice.